Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bitesize/bitesize-spaceshooter.md

 ## Power-ups and Status Effects

 The 2DSpaceShooter sample has power-ups which apply different status effects to a player on collection.
-The core implementation of the power up effects in `ShipControl.cs` is very simplistic.
+The core implementation of the power up effects in `ShipControl.cs` is simplistic.

 The power-ups themselves are server authorative.
 On the server they check if a player has entered their trigger and then apply a timed status effect to that player and disappear.